 At initial recognition, the Fund measures a financial asset or liability at fair value.
-Transaction costs are expensed in the Income Statement.
+Transaction costs are expensed in the income statement.

 Subsequent to initial recognition, all financial assets and liabilities at fair value through profit or loss are measured at fair value.
-Gains and losses are presented in the Income Statement in the period in which they arise as net changes in fair value of financial instruments.
+Gains and losses are presented in the income statement in the year in which they arise as net changes in fair value of financial instruments.